KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

 	> $ sudo docker ps

-Use the -a Option to also show Stopped Containers.
+Use the -a Flag to also show Stopped Containers.

 Run a Docker Image: